KTRosenberg/Hash_Table_C/ReadMe.md

 hash-table implementation with separate chaining and automatic table resizing

+allows the user to specify his or her own when initializing a hash table

 to-do: text file input, possibly user input

-caution: code needs additional testing.

 Compile as individual object files and create executable (in this case using gcc) with: